Previews courtesy of Athletic Communications Departments

 Bowling Green Falcons (6-6, 0-0 MAC)

-BOWLING GREEN, Ohio – The Bowling Green State University volleyball team will begin the MAC portion of its season with back-to-back home matches.
+The Bowling Green State University volleyball team will begin the MAC portion of their season with back-to-back home matches.
 Bowling Green will first host Ohio on Thursday (Sept.
 25) before transitioning to Kent State on Friday (Sept.
 26).
 Both matches are scheduled for 6 p.m. starts inside the Stroh Center.
-Thursday will be Casino Night, while Friday's theme will be Teal Attack.
+Thursday will be Casino Night while Friday's theme will be Teal Attack.
 Both matches will also be available to stream on ESPN+.

 Thursday, Sept.
 25 | BGSU vs. Ohio | 6 p.m. | ESPN+